 What about when you're away from your keyboard?

-Most of the conversation around AI coding tools still revolves around your main editor: Cursor, Copilot, Claude Code, Aider, and so on.
-But the reality is, a lot of thinking happens away from your desk.
-You might be on the train, in a meeting, or just away from your machine when a solution to a tricky problem clicks.
+Most of this conversation revolves around your main editor — Cursor, Antigravity, Claude Code, Windsurf, Copilot, and so on.
+But a lot of thinking happens away from your desk: on the train, in a meeting, or just away from your machine when a solution clicks.

 If you're running LM Studio or Ollama on your own hardware, there's a mobile piece that fits nicely into this stack: LMSA.

-LMSA is an Android app that connects to LM Studio or Ollama on your PC, or to cloud models via OpenRouter, and gives you a privacy‑first, local‑focused front end on your phone.
-It’s not trying to be a full IDE on a tiny screen; instead, it’s a lightweight bridge to your models, with features designed around actual mobile use—like templates, multimodal inputs, and tools for coding and debugging on the go.
+LMSA is an Android app that connects to LM Studio or Ollama on your PC, or to cloud models via OpenRouter, giving you a privacy-first, local-focused front end on your phone.
+It's not trying to be a full IDE on a tiny screen — it's a lightweight bridge to your models, with templates, multimodal inputs, and tools for coding and debugging on the go.

-On the privacy side, LMSA is built to keep your data under your control.
-Chats are stored on‑device, and the app is designed so conversations stay on your local network when you’re using local models; the team explicitly states they don’t track your chats.
-That makes it a particularly good fit if you’re already leaning into local models for coding but want something more than a terminal on your phone.
+On privacy, LMSA keeps data under your control: chats are stored on-device, conversations stay on your local network when using local models, and the team states they don't track your chats.
+A good fit if you're leaning into local models but want more than a terminal on your phone — turning your desktop into a silent AI server and your phone into a remote control.

 👉 Download LMSA from the Google Play Store

-But if you focus on your team size, your stack, and your workflow, you will find the one that actually helps you ship code instead of just generating noise.
+But if you focus on your team size, your stack, and your workflow — and stay open to mixing an editor, a terminal agent, and maybe a cloud agent — you'll find the combination that actually helps you ship code instead of just generating noise.